ckpeck/ckpeck.github.io/README.md

 <img src = "https://github.com/ckpeck/ckpeck.github.io/blob/main/rateofsidewalkareabypop.png">

+While this is effects of these two factors as as likely correlation as causation, the high incidence of pedestrian injuries along with the highest density and most limited sidewalk space given the population in District 6, it is recommended to explore options of widened sidewalks in that particular region.

 ## Shared Spaces
+Shared Spaces is a program administered between SFMTA and SF DPW as these spaces operate in both the sidewalk and repurposing parking spaces for parklets and non-vehicle centered uses.
+These spaces sharply increased during COVID as restaurants and other businesses had few options in order to continue operations during the height of social distancing requirements and limited to prohibited indoor dining.
+I wanted to also look at the count of shared spaces permits, particularly those occupying the sidewalk and their relative density in different neighborhoods.

 ## References
 Census tract 2020 TIGER boundaries, California filtered for San Francisco. https://www.census.gov/cgi-bin/geo/shapefiles/index.php